-Areas for improvement Recommendations [C.3] MAP cases were not closed within 24 months on average, as the average was 31.11 months, which both regards attribution/allocation cases (31.11 months) and other cases (28.09 months).
+Areas for improvement Recommendations [C.3] MAP cases were not closed within 24 months on average, as the average was 34.17 months, which both regards attribution/allocation cases (34.35 months) and other cases (33.21 months).
 This state of play indicates that the competent authority is not adequately resourced to ensure that post-2015 cases are resolved within the average of 24 months (which is the pursued average for resolving MAP cases received on or after 1 January 2016).
-Furthermore, peers indicated that they experienced some difficulties in resolving MAP cases, which in particular concerns obtaining positions papers in due time and receiving responses to position papers issued by peers.
-China should closely monitor whether the additional resources envisaged to be provided in 2019 to its competent authority will contribute to the resolution of MAP cases in a timely, effective and efficient manner.
-Such addition of resources should in particular enable China to issue position papers in due time and respond to position papers issued by competent authorities of the treaty partners.
+In this respect, some peers indicated that they experienced some difficulties in resolving MAP cases, which in particular concerns: obtaining positions papers in due time and receiving responses to position papers issued by peers earlier and more frequent communication or meetings.
+Furthermore, the MAP inventory increased since 1 January 2016, which only regards other MAP cases.
+This may also indicate that the competent authority is not adequately resourced to cope with this increase.
+While China has taken several steps to resolve cases in a timely manner, such as the addition of resources and pre-negotiation communication, further actions should be taken to ensure a timely resolution of MAP cases, which both regards attribution/allocation cases and other cases.
+In that regard, China should devote additional resources to its competent authority to handle MAP cases and also to be able to cope with the increase in the number of other MAP cases, such to be able to resolve MAP cases in a timely, efficient and effective manner.
+Such addition of resources should enable China to: submit positions papers in due time and respond to position papers issued by peers have earlier and more frequent communication or meetings.